Top 10 Cons & Disadvantages of Windows 11

 Windows 11, while a technological advancement, presents significant hardware compatibility challenges and demands that can be a deal-breaker for many users.
 This disadvantage primarily affects two key areas:

-- Increased Resource Consumption: Windows 11 can be more resource-intensive than its predecessors, even for systems meeting the minimum hardware requirements.
+• Increased Resource Consumption: Windows 11 can be more resource-intensive than its predecessors, even for systems meeting the minimum hardware requirements.
 This increased demand for processing power and memory can lead to decreased performance in older systems that barely meet the upgrade criteria.
 Users might experience slower response times and reduced efficiency, especially when running multiple applications or more demanding software.

 Real-Life Example: Consider a small business that utilizes a fleet of computers purchased in 2018.
 While functional and adequate for their current needs, these computers lack TPM 2.0.
-The business faces a dilemma – either continue using an outdated operating system without the benefits and security updates of Windows 11 or invest a significant amount of capital to upgrade its entire hardware infrastructure.
+The company faces a dilemma – either continue using an outdated operating system without the benefits and security updates of Windows 11 or invest a significant amount of capital to upgrade its entire hardware infrastructure.
 This scenario is not uncommon and highlights the practical and financial implications of Windows 11’s hardware compatibility requirements.

 2. User Interface Changes